 These people suffer persistent, disturbing obsessions about their physical appearance.
 Depending on the severity of the disorder, patients may think they are unattractive, ugly, and even grotesque.
 The three most common subjects of patients’ attention are the skin (73% of patients), the hair (56%), and the nose (37%).
 Most patients report multiple areas of concern, with the average being 5-7 different ones.

-These preoccupations consume 3-8 hours a day on average and over 8 hours a day for the most severely affected quarter of patients.
+These preoccupations consume 3-8 hours a day on average.
+The most severely affected quarter of patients spent over 8 hours a day on them.
 They engage in multiple compulsive behaviors that are unwanted and increase anxiety.
 Patients spend this time examining their reflections and adjusting their appearance via excessive personal grooming.

 They frequently seek emotional support from others.
 They attempt to hide their perceived defects by applying extra makeup, tanning excessively, or wearing clothes and hats to hide themselves.
 Patients frequently touch worrisome areas and often pick their skin, hair, and nails, frequently causing additional damage and scarring.